isaacarnault/aws-ec2-metadata/metadata.md

 <hr>

 That's all for now guys.
-Feel free to fork it and to spread a word about it.
+Feel free to fork it and to spread the word about it.
 Thanks.